lrbuechner/TidalTails/README.md

 5. Calculate the proportion of the stars within that region that pass through the point of convergence and if the estimated point of convergence lies within a pre-defined, looser definition of the point of convergence estimated from the core members.
 I haven’t decided how I want to visualize the percentages.
 If the estimated POC is within that box, I add to a bucket in a 3d histogram whose base axes are D = [0,2pi] x [0,pi].
 Hopefully there are two peaks signifying the position of the tidal tails once complete.

-Coming updates: The base infrastructure of the method is now complete.
-All

-# Concerns
+# Coming updates
-Step 5 has now been completed to
+The base infrastructure of the method is now complete.
+It appears I've succeeded in capturing the presence of a tail extending in the -y direction of the galactic coordinate system.
+All that is left it too fine tune paramaters such as the size of the partitions, define what velocities are charactersitic of stars within extended tidal radiii and tidal tails, and the intial data to feed through the algorithm.